hashintel/hash/packages/engine/README.md

 [docs]: https://hash.ai/docs/simulation?utm_medium=organic&utm_source=github_readme_engine

-### Simulation Outputs
+### Simulation Inputs
 > **WIP** - This section is a work-in-progress.
-More in-depth documentation is in the works for describing all output formats and options.
-As such some functionality may not be mentioned here, and some functionality alluded to here might not be complete at present.
-Currently, the engine has two main form of outputs, one coming from the [json_state package](./src/simulation/package/output/packages/json_state) and the other from the [analysis package](./src/simulation/package/output/packages/analysis).
+More in-depth documentation is in the works for describing all input formats and options, and a project structure.

-At the end of each simulation run, various outputs appear within the `./<OUTPUT FOLDER>/<PROJECT NAME>/<EXPERIMENT ID>/<SIMULATION ID>` directories.

-There are overrides ([CLI Arguments and Options](#cli-arguments-and-options)) for the defaults of the output folder and project name.

-#### JSON-State [`json_state.json`]
-> Better documentation describing the structure of the file is planned

-By default, the engine outputs a serialized snapshot of Agent state every step.

-During the run, the output may be buffered into the `./parts` folder in multiple files.
-These files are not necessarily valid JSON as the resultant state blob that appears within `json_state.json` is split up (hence `part`) for buffering purposes.

-#### Analysis [`analysis_outputs.json`]
-> **WIP** - This feature is currently unstable

-[hCore] currently provides functionality where simulations can apply custom analysis on user-defined metrics.
-The functionality has been ported across to this codebase in the [analysis package](./src/simulation/package/output/packages/analysis), however development is planned to stabilise it.
-As such, this functionality is neither tested, nor considered supported.

-### Behavior keys
+#### Behavior keys
 Behavior keys define the **data type** of the fields that a behavior accesses on an agent's state.
 See the [docs](https://hash.ai/docs/simulation/creating-simulations/behaviors/behavior-keys?utm_medium=organic&utm_source=github_readme_engine) for an explanation for behavior keys in general.
 If you don't have a project set up in [hCore], it's also possible to create the behaviors keys by hand.
 Generally, every state variable requires a key.
 The top level dictionary consist of up to three fields: `"keys"`, `"built_in_key_use"`, and `"dynamic_access"`, while the latter two are neither required, nor used currently:

 ```json